 Dr. José D. Villalobos is Associate Professor of Political Science.
 He received his Bachelor of Arts degree from the University of Texas at San Antonio and his doctoral degree from Texas A&M University.
 He is a recipient of the University of Texas System Regents' Outstanding Teaching Award and UTEP's Most Distinguished Faculty Member Award for commitment to teaching excellence.

-His research examines policy making and public opinion dynamics in the areas of the U.S. presidency, race/ethnicity, and immigration.
+His research examines public opinion dynamics and policy making in the areas of the U.S. presidency, race/ethnicity, and immigration.
 His publications include articles in: Journal of Politics, Political Psychology, Public Administration, Political Research Quarterly, Presidential Studies Quarterly, Administration & Society, and numerous other venues.
 He is also co-author of the book Czars in the White House: The Rise of Policy Czars as Presidential Management Tools (University of Michigan Press, 2015).